library-data-platform/ldp/doc/Admin_Guide.md

 1\.
 Overview
 ------------

-There are two components in LDP deployment: an LDP server and a database server.
-Together these constitute an _LDP instance_.
+An _LDP instance_ is composed of a running LDP server and a database.
 The LDP server updates data in the database from data sources such as FOLIO modules, and users connect directly to the database to perform reporting and analytics.